alejandrodlsp/brMath/README.md

 It includes implementations for **Vectors** of size 2 and 3 based on the Unity's [API specification].
 It also supports 4x4 **Matrices** with utilities to generate view and projecion matrices, and manipulate model matrices with transations, rotations and scaling.

-It also provides a wrapper class to some basic mathematical operations.
+It also provides a wrapper functions to some basic mathematical operations.

 [API specification]: <https://docs.unity3d.com/ScriptReference/Vector3.html>